mwmadsen67/NuTube/wiki/mvp-list.md

 # MVP List

-NewTube, a YouTube clone, is a video sharing application that allows users to upload videos, that other viewers can watch, like, dislike, and comment on.
+NuTube, a YouTube clone, is a video sharing application that allows users to upload videos, that other viewers can watch, like, dislike, and comment on.

 ### 1. Hosting on Heroku (02/27/2019)